 Artist Mel Chin and Safe House

-In the fall of 2010, College of Liberal Arts and Social Sciences Dean Johnn Roberts established the Ad Hoc Committee on Collaboration and Disciplinarity to address today's complex cultural, social and political questions and how they impacting the University of Houston campus.
+The Ad Hoc Committee addresses today’s complex cultural, social and political questions and how they impacting the University of Houston campus.

 - Thomas Behr, Director, Liberal Studies program